BernieWhite/DevOpsKitDsc/docs/commands/en-US/Publish-DOKDscModule.md

 ## SYNOPSIS

-Package workspace dependency modules for distribution to a DSC pull server.
+Publish a workspace dependency modules for distribution.

 ## SYNTAX